mbalazin/cse599c-17sp-tutorials/vertica/README.md

 select * from sample_table;
 ```

-### 4. Lobste.rs data
+### 4. Download some data
-- hava a sql file with create table statements
-- commit a small example data file to repository
-- put larger csv file on s3
+During the in-class tutorial we will be using a couple of datasets to demonstrate Vertica.

-### Generating data
+#### Lobste.rs data
-- for more advanced users
+We will be using a generated dataset for the website http://lobste.rs.
+We will go through
+the steps needed to generate this dataset in class on Wednesday.

-### 5. Download Timeseries data
+#### Timeseries data
 To demonstrate the `TIMESLICE` facility of Vertica, we will use a dataset of GPS locations of Mallard ducks over a several month period in the UK.

 To download, change into your preferred directory and run: